 Random Access Memory (RAM)

 The minimum here is Intel Core i7 featuring Turbo Boosts.
 But for best performance, you need at least a 7th generation CPU.
-If you choose a desktop, selecting the proper combination of GPU, CPU, and motherboard is essential.
+If you choose a desktop, selecting the proper combination of GPU, CPU, and the motherboard is essential.
 In one such case, the number of PCIe lanes is super-important.
 PCIe lanes are responsible for transferring data from the CPU RAM to GPU RAM.
 Typically, four to sixteen lanes are sufficient for machine learning tasks.

 Deep learning datasets are getting bigger and bigger.
 Because of that, a high storage capacity is e necessity.
 On the other hand, SSDs are not as expensive as they once were, so there is no point in investing in an HDD.
-If you are really on a tight budget, then a hybrid of the two is an option.
+If you are on a tight budget, then a hybrid of the two is an option.
 But know that a hybrid is still somewhat slower than SSD.
 Experts usually recommend SSD for faster performance.

 In this article, we have mentioned the essential components to configure a decent machine learning laptop.
 Getting more of everything is a good idea, as long as your budget allows it.
-The alternative to a laptop is setting up a deep learning system in the cloud.
+The alternative to a laptop is a deep learning system in the cloud.
 Cloud services such as the Google Cloud, AWS, and Azure can train your models much faster than your laptop.

 So, a laptop for machine learning is a good idea if you are at the start of your machine learning career and still learning how everything works.
 Once you get more serious and start working on real projects, you need to hit the cloud.
-That’s how professionals train their machine learning models, and you should do, too.
+That’s how professionals train their machine learning models, and you should do it, too.